lightbender255/Minecraft_Controllable_16.5/README.txt

 Source installation information for modders
 -------------------------------------------
 This code follows the Minecraft Forge installation methodology.
-It will apply some small patches to the vanilla MCP source code, giving you and it access to some of the data and functions you need to build a successful mod.
+It will apply some small patches to the vanilla MCP source code, giving you and this code access to some of the data and functions you need to build a successful mod.

-Note also that the patches are built against "unrenamed" MCP source code (aka srgnames) - this means that you will not be able to read them directly against normal code.
+Note also that the patches are built against MCP source code that has not been renamed (aka srgnames) - this means that you will not be able to read them directly against normal code.